orca-io/orca-challenges/challenge-ais-design/readme.md

 Challenge - AIS design
 =====

 > The automatic identification system, or AIS, transmits a ship’s position so that other ships are aware of its position.
 The International Maritime Organization and other management bodies require large ships, including many commercial fishing vessels, to broadcast their position with AIS in order to avoid collisions.
-Each year, more than 400,000 AIS devices broadcast vessel location, identity, course and speed information.
+Each year, more than 400,000 AIS devices broadcast vessel location, identity, course, and speed information.
 Ground stations and satellites pick up this information, making vessels trackable even in the most remote areas of the ocean.[1]

 Task